 - Painful bowel movements or pain when urinating during menstrual periods.
 In rare cases, you may also find blood in your stool or urine.

 - Infertility, or not being able to get pregnant.

 - Stomach (digestive) problems.
 These include diarrhea, constipation, bloating, or nausea, especially during menstrual periods.

-At ProTouch we are certified in Visceral Mobilization and Arvigo Abdominal Massage to address the mobility of the abdominal organs, address the mobility or abdominal organs, increase blood supply, decrease bloating inflammation, sar mobilization after surgery, myofascial release as well as internal pelvic floor therapy.
+At ProTouch we are certified in Visceral Mobilization and Arvigo Abdominal Massage to address the mobility of the abdominal organs, increase blood supply, decrease bloating inflammation, scar mobilization after surgery, and myofascial release as well as certified in internal pelvic floor therapy.

 For more information, Contact Us Today at Cranford, NJ Center.